bhomaidan1990/HCI-Project/Interview.md

 We provide a detailed explanasion about the Model, and the interaction inputs, and outputs, then we ask questions:

 1. Is there an ambiguous or unclear interaction?(to evaluate memorability and Model complixity)
-2. Do you thing that we have to change something in the design?(to evaluate acceptability)
+2. Do you think that we have to change something in the design?(to evaluate acceptability)
 3. How frequent you will use this interaction or that? (to evaluate useability)

+>Still those questions are too straight forward.
+The interviewer may try to guess what we want instead of answering what they really think.
+For **Q2** here, we can ask: <u>Do you feel comfortable with this interface?
+If you have any ideas to improve it, please tell us.</u> And more questions like: <u> Is the organization of icon clear for you? </u>, <u>Do you think you need to remember what the icon mean when you use it? </u>
+**Commented by Deng**
 ---

 ## References